ejmahler/RustFFT/README.md

 RustFFT is a mixed-radix FFT implementation written in Rust.
 See the [documentation](https://docs.rs/rustfft/) for more details.

+If you're looking for the experimental AVX-accelerated release, check out the [SIMD branch](https://github.com/ejmahler/RustFFT/tree/simd).

 ## Compatibility

 The `rustfft` crate requires rustc 1.31 or greater.